survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 };
 ```

 It's plenty of code.
 Especially the `Object.assign` portion looks knotty.
-That is fixed in the *Splitting Configuration* chapter soon enough.
+That will soon be fixed in the *Splitting Configuration* chapter.

 Execute `npm start` and surf to `http://localhost:8080`.
 Try modifying *app/component.js*.
 Note how it fails to refresh.